AtsushiSakai/PythonRobotics/docs/modules/13_mission_planning/mission_planning_main.rst

 Mission Planning
 ================

-Mission planning includes tools such as finite state machines and behavior trees used to describe robot behavior.
+Mission planning includes tools such as finite state machines and behavior trees used to describe robot behavior and high level task planning.

 .. toctree::
    :maxdepth: 2